 Want to ski like an insider at Mt.
 Washington?

-One of the best ways to get to know a mountain is to work there.
 Here’s a roundup of favourite runs and insider tips from Mt.
 Washington ski resort staff to help make your time at Mt.
 Washington a magical one.

 Check out the Mt.
 Washington trail map here, and follow along with these run recommendations.

 Snow School Manager, 22 years on the hill

 FAVE RUN: I feel like having been here for so long, each run has its own set of special memories whether that’s skiing with friends or guests or family.
 Now that I have two kids of my own, there are runs that I love to ski with them and there are ones that I love to ski by myself.
 But if I was going to commit to one I would have to say O’Henry.
 Mt.
 Washington is a family resort.
 It offers something for every age group for sure.

 TIP: Be open-minded.
 Mt.
 Washington gets crazy storms that are bigger than anywhere else and there are these crazy heat waves like what just happened.
 It’s as much about the family you create here as it is about the skiing and snowboarding.

 Eagle View Bistro Supervisor, 3 years on the hill